As kids we loved the book From the Mixed-up Files of Mrs. Basil E. Frankweiler

 Despite all that we still think there’s something pretty darn cool about the idea — at least in theory — forget staying at a museum, who hasn’t dreamed of spending a few nights on their own private island?

-Visit the Rose Island Lighthouse Foundation website for more information.
+Visit the Rose Island Lighthouse Foundation website

 (Images: Brian Stulpin)